jamesericdavidson/jamesdavidson.xyz/content/posts/linux-lab.md

 All of that said, enjoy.

-**Update (19/06/2022)**: Please note that I refer to the operating system as "Linux" for the sake of brevity.
+Please note that I refer to the operating system as "Linux" for the sake of brevity.
 [It may be more pertinent to say GNU/Linux](https://www.gnu.org/gnu/gnu-linux-faq.html) for most distributions.

 ---